exiteam/exi-ios-sdk-framework/EXISDK.xcframework/watchos-arm64_arm64_32_armv7k/EXISDK.framework/README.md

 Deployable in: Swift 5.3 or later

-Minimum iOS Version Supported: iOS 14.3
+Minimum iOS Version Supported: iOS 10.0

 ## Introduction

-SDK stands for software development kit or devkit for short.

-It’s a set of software tools and programs used by developers to create applications for specific platforms.
-SDK tools will include a range of things, including libraries, documentation, code samples, processes, and guides that developers can use and integrate into their own apps.
-SDKs are designed to be used for specific platforms or programming languages.

-## Purpose of SDK

-The purpose of SDK is to avoid reusing code so that the development team can concentrate on creative work.
-SDK provides all of the necessary code that a user will need to build an application that uses API.
+The EXI SDK is an exercise prescription SDK that delivers personalized exercises that are clinically validated and digitally delivered for people with or at risk of chronic conditions.
+It will deal with approximately 23 chronic conditions.

 ## Getting Started

 To begin using our SDK, you will need to have an active account with us.
 Once you have an account, you can access the SDK documentation and download the SDK from our website.

-## The EXI SDK

-The EXI SDK is an exercise prescription SDK that delivers personalized exercises that are clinically validated and digitally delivered for people with or at risk of chronic conditions.
-It will deal with approximately 23 chronic conditions.

 ## SDK Features